Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Applications to study dynamics of whiskered tori

-\begin{exa}[exact symplectic analytic maps on lattices] In \cite{FdlLS15}, Fontich, de la Llave and Sire considered the existence of the whiskered torus for an exact symplectic analytic map $ H $ defined on a lattice $ M^{\mathbb{Z}^{N}} $ where $ M = \mathbb{R}^{2n - d} \times \mathbb{T}^{d} $; see Theorems 3.6 and 3.11 thereof.
-So \autoref{thm:torus} can be applied to such map $ H $ giving the dynamical behaviors around the torus.
-Without introducing technical details, let us state a special case, the so-called $ 1 $-D Klein–Gordon system described by the formal Hamiltonian
+\begin{exa}[Exact symplectic analytic maps on lattices] In \cite{FdlLS15}, Fontich, de la Llave and Sire studied the existence of whiskered tori for an exact symplectic analytic map $ H $ defined on a lattice $ M^{\mathbb{Z}^{N}} $, where $ M = \mathbb{R}^{2n - d} \times \mathbb{T}^{d} $; see Theorems 3.6 and 3.11 therein.
+Thus, \autoref{thm:torus} can be applied to such a map $ H $ to describe the dynamical behavior near the torus.
+Without delving into technical details, we present a special case: the so-called $ 1 $-D Klein–Gordon system described by the formal Hamiltonian